Bachelor of Arts | College of Arts and Science

 Small class size

-To maximize interaction between faculty and students, introductory level gerontology courses are limited to 50 or fewer students, and advanced courses are limited even further, with many having 25 or fewer students.
+To maximize interaction between faculty and students, most introductory level gerontology courses are limited to 50 or fewer students, and advanced courses are limited even further, with many having 25 or fewer students.

 Scripps Gerontology Center